philipnathan/gfp-group-el/backend/README.md

 ## How to run this API Services

-1. Go to backend folder and run this code on your terminal
+1. Go to backend folder and run this code on your terminal to add all locations to locations' table

+    ```
+    python location_data_import.py
+    ```

+2. Run this on your terminal to start app

     ```
     python run.py